Fix Pipeline Hygiene Before CRM Data Gets Feral

 Q: How do we prevent automation from hiding problems?

-A: Keep visible exception routing and dashboards for pipeline hygiene visibility.
-System-led execution must emit human-readable reasons for failures and link to the source-of-truth event.
+A: Keep visible exception routing and dashboards for pipeline hygiene visibility. system-led work must emit human-readable reasons for failures and link to the source-of-truth event.

 Q: Can templates work across multiple CRMs and tools?

 A: Yes.
-Templates should standardise common behaviors (validation, metadata mapping, idempotency) and use connectors in the execution layer to sync to different systems.
-Maintain canonical attribute mappings in the operating layer so system sync is consistent.
+Templates should standardise common behaviors (validation, metadata mapping, idempotency) and use connectors in the delivery path to sync to different systems.
+Maintain canonical attribute mappings in the workflow control layer so system sync is consistent.

 Next steps: operationalise and scale